shahfaisalsmart/Dynamic-Programming-Collection-2020/My_Dynamic_programming.md

 Given two string 'X' and string 'Y'.
 Find the length of longest Common substring.
 > For example, "faisal","faisalcity" the length of longest common substring is **6** ("faisal").

-**`Examples`**:
-- LCS for input Sequences “ABCDGH” and “AEDFHR” is “ADH” of length 3.
-- LCS for input Sequences “AGGTAB” and “GXTXAYB” is “GTAB” of length 4.

 #### `Input Format`
 First line given first string s, second line given second string t;

 #### `Output Format`
-Single integer which represent the length of the longest common subsequence.
+Single integer which represent the length of the longest common substring.

 #### Input 1
 zxabcdezy